ktnlvr/ktnlvr.dev/content/programming/dotfiles.md

 One could possibly worry that stow will override their existing configurations.
 Luckily, when ran with the `--adopt` option, all the configuration files that already exist will be copied into the `.dotfiles` directory overriding the downloaded config.
 This flag is the only destructivee one, since if you don't have your downloaded configs in a git repo, the changes will be lost.
 Be careful!

-In case some of the files are already symlinked, `stow` will issue a warning for each and not procede.
+In case some of the files are already existent in the place of symlinks, `stow` will issue a warning for each and not procede.

-A defensive measure I put in is updates.
-If someone installs the `.dotfiles` directory if it already exists, the changes are pulled and then applied.
+One defensive measure is updating instead of reinstalling.
+If someone tries to install my dotfiles, instead of reapplying the installation the script simply pulls the latest version from the main branch.

 Otherwise, if something goes very wrong all commands have early exits.
 It won't try and `stow` a non-existent directory.
 Generally, the script is rather safe.